messageofprotest/messageofprotest/README.md

 It will stay disabled, and as long is it is disabled you will be notified.

 To re-enable: https://messageofprotest.com/#/?enable_google_analytics=true

+### Our CI Pipeline

+We use Github Actions for continuous integration.

+On push to `master` branch, the changes will be deployed and live within a few minutes at www.messageofprotest.com

+On push to `staging` branch, the staging deploy will be live at www.messageofprotest.com/staging/

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).